billkie/saas-sprawl/docs/APIReference.md

-# Ziruna API Reference
+# Quacco API Reference

-This document outlines the API endpoints available in the Ziruna platform, their request and response formats, and authentication requirements.
+This document outlines the API endpoints available in the Quacco platform, their request and response formats, and authentication requirements.

 ## Authentication